naomizhangyy/BCRC-DSGroup/Yitu Wang/Weekly_Reports_04_18_2019/Weekly_Report.md

 # DONE

 ## Project - Game Tetris
-I finished a project of game tetris for ASIC course.
+I finished a project of game tetris based on Genesys 2 for ASIC course.
 It took several days.
 The related codes and documents are in the folder.

 ## Paper Reading